 Page heading: The header text acts as navigation link back to Home page from Policy content pages and appears in the coloured header.

-Page body text: The text shown on the intro page when the consultation is open.
+Page body text: The text shown on the intro page when the simulator is open.

 More info text: The text shown in the 'More Info' popup.

-Closed text: The text shown on the intro page when the consultation is closed.
+Closed text: The text shown on the intro page when the exercise is closed.
 It's best to keep this quite brief.

-Overview: In this section you are able to enter:
+Settings: In this section you are able to enter/select:

 Enable extended commenting: Enabling extended commenting allows respondents to add comments to each service group separately as well as adding a final comment before submission.

-Enforce budget target: ticking this box will prevent respondents from submitting their response until they have met or exceeded the budget target.
+Enforce target: This will prevent respondents from submitting their response until they have met or exceeded the target.

 Service groups are set up on this page.
 To read more about this please see this article.